Amber Cowan: Technique

-Amber Cowan mainly works with discarded glass pieces, repurposing the vintage glass left behind from multiple 19th and 20th century American Glass Factories who shut their doors and left many remnants of production behind.
+Cowan mainly works with discarded glass pieces, repurposing the vintage glass left behind from multiple 19th and 20th century American Glass Factories who shut their doors and left many remnants of production behind.
 A technique that is essential to her is flame-working, which is the manipulation of various rods and tubes of glass that will become malleable when heated to high temperatures.
-Cowan also participates in glass blowing, and hot-sculpting.
+Cowan also participates in glass blowing and hot-sculpting.

 Cowan states, "The material that I use is more 'found' then necessarily recycled.
 Most of the glass I use is 'cullet' that comes from an old factory that has now closed.
 Cullet is the factory scraps that get tossed into a pile after a production run of a particular colored piece they are creating.
 I take the scraps, re-melt them (usually) one at a time and create my own shape from them.
 So, in general I am not re-melting pieces that are already in a salable form.
 I do however incorporate pieces into my work that I have collected to tell a story, add volume, depth or pattern into the sculptures.
 I collect pieces that are the same color as the cullet that I am using.
 I get very excited if I find an unusual character piece in a particular color that I am working with at the time.
 People also send me boxes of old glass on a regular basis that I incorporate into my work."
 She often explores woman's experience as a central theme through fantastical landscape and other allegorical collage installations.